felix-wang-0307/git450/README.md

 2. Improve the data store mechanism: currently, the data is stored in **file system**, which is volatile, and is hard to support multi-threading.
    It should be stored in a persistent storage like a **database**.

+## References

+The sample data in the `data/` folder and the network topology (including the graph above) are provided by the professor and the TA group of EE450, 2024 fall, University of Southern California.

 ## Acknowledgement